It Wasn’t Easy, But I Never Gave Up Hope

 I kept strong for a little while after that.
 I was on maternity leave from work, and life was good at home with my dream baby.
 Still not considering myself an addict, I was smoking weed whenever my son was asleep.

-I went back to work after a couple months, and life got hectic.
+I went back to work after a couple of months, and life got hectic.
 Working a stressful job and taking care of my infant son with his addict father started to slowly break me down.
 My son’s father remained present through all this, along with his whole family of addicts.

 Surrounded by addiction, saying no while being in denial about my own only lasted so long.